Victoria offers a host of spectacular coastal, cultural, and wildlife experiences within an easy drive of sophisticated Melbourne.

 Savour the world's most liveable city, Melbourne

-Find out why The Economist has named Melbourne the world’s most liveable city for six years running.
-This easygoing metropolis is Australia’s cultural, shopping and foodie capital, and in 2017 will host the World’s 50 Best Restaurants Awards.
-Come also for the sport (think The Australian Open, the Formula 1 Grand Prix, the Melbourne Cup horse race and the Boxing Day cricket Test) but make time to discover its hidden bars, local designers, tucked-away restaurants and cutting-edge cafés.
+Find out why The Economist has named Melbourne the world’s most liveable city several times over.
+This easygoing metropolis is Australia’s cultural, shopping and foodie capital.
+Come also for the sport (think The Australian Open, the Formula 1 Grand Prix, the Melbourne Cup horse race and the Boxing Day cricket test) but make time to discover its hidden bars, local designers, tucked-away restaurants and cutting-edge cafés.

 Experience one of the world’s great coastal drives